rmolinari/thesis_1999/1999_thesis.typ

     (b) gets stuck in #state(4), or
     (c) is abandoned.

-    Suppose first that (b) happens to only finintely many cycles.
+    Suppose first that (b) happens to only finitely many cycles.
     Let $s > s_0$ be a stage so large that all the cycles which eventually get stuck in #state(4) have already entered that state for the last time by #stg($s$), never to leave.
 Consider the finite set
     $